 - a tax agent service (excluding representations to the Commissioner of Taxation)

-- provided by an Australian financial services (AFS) licensee or representative of an AFS licensee
+- provided by an AFS licensee or representative (including individuals and corporates) of an AFS licensee

 - provided in the course of advice usually given by an AFS licensee or representative